Agrigento is one of the most important cities in Sicily, and is situated near the coast, half-way along the south-west side of the island.

 Agrigento Archaeology Museum

-The very important statue of the Agrigento Ephebe stands out, but the findings preserved are all of an exceptional historical importance: the civilization indigenous of the 7th - 6th century BC. are represented with potterries, terracotta, metals (bronze figurative, instruments) and a small bull in bronze.
+The very important statue of the Agrigento Ephebe stands out as most interesting, but many of the artefacts are of an exceptional historical importance: the civilization of the 7th - 6th century BC. is represented with potterries, terracotta, metals (bronze figures, instruments and a small bull in bronze).

 In the modern city of Agrigento you can visit the Norman Cathedral which has artistic contributions from many ages: Arabic, Gothic, Renaissance (bell tower) and Baroque (sanctuary).
 The church is in the form of a Latin cross, 100 metres long and 40 metres wide.